My Favorite Homemade Salsa for Canning | Bold, Spicy, Simple

 Share away friends!

 I’ve been blessed to have grown up with homemade canned salsa always on our pantry shelves.
-I remember my mom and dad taking a weekend at the end of every summer to can all the spicy goodness fresh from thier garden!
-This simple water bath canning recipe has been passed down and used for as long as I can remember, and I’m now gifting it to you friend!
+I remember mom and dad taking a weekend at the end of every summer to can all the spicy goodness fresh from their garden!
+There’s nothing as good as grabbing a can of salsa in the middle of winter.
+It’s a great way to use up all those fresh roma tomatoes growing in your garden.
+Home food preservation is a way of life for us, and this simple water bath canning process has been passed down for as long as I can remember.
+And now, I’m gifting it to you!
+This step-by-step guide will walk you through your first time or 100th!

 Full tutorial for canned salsa, plus some tips and tricks for the perfect batch! #canningsalsa #salsarecipe